 Do Your Career Goals and Objectives Fit With a Start-up?

 Searching for the right software engineering job involves potential risk and reward.
 Even the savviest job search veterans need to first evaluate their own needs and then investigate their potential employers with a healthy level of scrutiny.
 This is true particularly for start-ups.
-Let me share with you five questions everyone should ask themselves before joining a start-up.
+Let us share with you five questions everyone should ask themselves before joining a start-up.

 1. What is my Risk Profile?